Sarah Bernhardt: Painting and sculpture

-Bernhardt began painting while she was at the Comédie-Française; since she rarely performed more than twice a week, she wanted a new activity to fill her time.
+Bernhardt began painting while she was at the Comédie-Française; because she rarely performed more than twice a week, she wanted a new activity to fill her time.
 Her paintings were mostly landscapes and seascapes, with many painted at Belle-Île.
 Her painting teachers were close and lifelong friends Georges Clairin and Louise Abbéma.
 She exhibited a 2-m-tall canvas, The Young Woman and Death, at the 1878 Paris Salon.

 Her passion for sculpture was more serious.
 Her sculpture teacher was Mathieu-Meusnier, an academic sculptor who specialised in public monuments and sentimental storytelling pieces.
 She quickly picked up the techniques; she exhibited and sold a high-relief plaque of the death of Ophelia and, for the architect Charles Garnier, she created the allegorical figure of Song for the group Music on the façade of the Opera House of Monte Carlo.
 She also exhibited a group of figures, called Après la Tempête (After the Storm), at the 1876 Paris Salon, receiving an honourable mention.
 Bernhardt sold the original work, the molds, and signed plaster miniatures, earning more than 10,000 francs.
-The original is now displayed the National Museum of Women in the Arts in Washington, DC.
+The original is now displayed in the National Museum of Women in the Arts in Washington, D.C.
 Fifty works by Bernhardt have been documented, of which 25 are known to still exist.
 Several of her works were also shown in the 1893 Columbia Exposition in Chicago and at the 1900 Exposition Universelle.
 While on tour in New York, she hosted a private viewing of her paintings and sculptures for 500 guests.
 In 1880, she made an Art Nouveau decorative bronze inkwell, a self-portrait with bat wings and a fish tail, possibly inspired by her 1874 performance in Le Sphinx.
 She set up a studio at 11 boulevard de Clichy in Montmartre, where she frequently entertained her guests dressed in her sculptor's outfit, including white satin blouse and white silk trousers.
 Rodin dismissed her sculptures as "old-fashioned tripe", and she was attacked in the press for pursuing an activity inappropriate for an actress.
-She was defended by Émile Zola, who wrote, "How droll!
-Not content with finding her thin, or declaring her mad, they want to regulate her daily activities, ...
-Let a law be passed immediately to prevent the accumulation of talent!"
+She was defended by Émile Zola, who wrote "How droll!
+Not content with finding her thin, or declaring her mad, they want to regulate her daily activities...Let a law be passed immediately to prevent the accumulation of talent!"